-If you cannot discuss a particular problem with your supervisor or if you have issues regarding one of your supervisors, you should arrange to see your departmental research student convenor, or the Director of Doctoral School.
-You should not approach other faculty members directly to discuss this.
+If you cannot discuss a particular problem with your supervisor or if you have issues regarding one of your supervisors, you should arrange to see your departmental research student convenor, or the DDS.
 In exceptional circumstances, it may be possible to change supervisors.